icarus-itcs/Icarus-Stream-Platform/README.md

 (Optional) Custom configuration file: `sudo docker run -d -v /path/to/config.json:/usr/src/app/config.json:rw -p 4700:4700 -p 1935:1935 -p 8000:8000 -d icarus1/icarus-stream-platform`

+⚠️ If you are using Docker and want to use non-default ports (listed below) the user helpsheet will not reflect the correct port for routing (e.g. rtmp).
+This will be fixed in a future version.

 **Used Ports**
 * 4700: Web
 * 8000: API